 How to Apply

-Here, you’ll be asked to provide a personal statement (so that we can get to know you a little), your education history and any qualifications you’ve achieved, and pay your UCAS and audition fees.
-As a guide, audition fees for September 2020 entry currently stand at £75 for all auditions and portfolio/recording assessments.
+Here, you’ll be asked to provide a personal statement (so that we can get to know you a little), your education history, any qualifications you’ve achieved and your academic and practical references.
+You’ll also need to pay your UCAS assessment fee for the audition.
+(As a guide, fees for September 2020 entry were £75 for all auditions and portfolio/recording assessments.)